Foso/Jetpack-Compose-Playground/mkdocs/general/modifier.md

 !!! info
     This is the API of version 1.0.0-alpha02.
 Newer versions may have a different one

-Modifiers can be used modify certain aspects of a composable.
+Modifiers can be used modify certain aspects of a Composable.
-To set them, a composable needs to accept a modifier as a parameter.
+To set them, a Composable needs to accept a modifier as a parameter.

 ## Combine modifiers
 ```kotlin